ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/CubeBlack/README.md

 to the cube.
 The 5V pin on the SBUS output port is connected to the servo rail.

+When SBUS output is disabled (by setting BRD_SBUS_OUT to 0) you can use the port for analog RSSI input from receivers.
+To enable for RSSI input you need to set:

+ - BRD_SBUS_OUT 0
+ - RSSI_TYPE 1
+ - RSSI_PIN 103

+You cannot have both SBUS output and analog RSSI input at the same time.

    <table border="1" class="docutils">
    <tbody>
    <tr>